All About Hearing Aid Specialists

-Career Description Select and fit hearing aids for customers.
+Hearing Aid Specialist Definition Select and fit hearing aids for customers.
 Administer and interpret tests of hearing.
 Assess hearing instrument efficacy.
 Take ear impressions and prepare, design, and modify ear molds.

-Life As a Hearing Aid Specialist
+A Day in the Life of a Hearing Aid Specialist

 - Select and administer tests to evaluate hearing or related disabilities.